- NAME: Mae C. Jemison

 Best Known For

-Doctor Mae C. Jemison is the first African-American woman ever to be a U.S. astronaut.
-In 1992, she flew into space aboard the Endeavour.
+Mae C. Jemison is the first African-American female astronaut.
+In 1992, she flew into space aboard the Endeavour, becoming the first African-American woman in space.

 Mae Jemison - Mini Biography (2:23)